heyitsyang/AC-Wall-Adapter-PCB-for-IoT/README.md

 - AC plug shim

 Two options for the 3D printed enclosure are included:
-- Flat top - normal enclosure with a flat top
+- Flat top - normal enclosure with a flat top - better if you need side portals for connectors
 - Tented top - top with angled sides for a slimmer look at the expense of potentially useful volume

 One very important, but easily overlooked component that must be printed is the shim for the plug.
 The shim is a plastic spacer that must be installed between the PCB and the plug before soldering the plug.
 When populating the PCB, *the shim and AC plug must be installed before the Hi-Link AC-DC converter.*  The shim provides the required critical offset for PCB mounting, AC plug protrusion, and enclosure bottom design.
 If you choose to design your own enclosure, the plug offset is the critical measurement that drives the design for the enclosure bottom.